vpnside-proxy/php-vpn-proxy/README.md

 ## Here is Example

-The following an example creates a request object, based on the current browser request, and forwards it to `www.vpnside.com`.
-The `RemoveEncodingFilter` removes the encoding headers from the original response so that the current webserver can set these correctly.
+The following example creates a request object based on the current browser request and forwards it to `www.vpnside.com`.
+The `RemoveEncodingFilter` removes the encoding headers from the original response so that the current web server can set these correctly.

 ```php
 use Proxy\Proxy;